midlantica/LovelyBunchOfCoconuts/content/memes/npc/what-are-you-outraged-by-now-npc.md

 ---
-title: "What are you outraged by now NPC"
+title: 'What are you outraged by now NPC'
 ---

 ![What are you outraged by now NPC](/memes/npc/what-are-you-outraged-by-now-npc.webp)